jenineharris/foundation-biostat-2021/README.md

 DURING CLASS TIME (optional attendance in zoom room 613 926 5756):

 * One-on-one appointments (first hour; sign up on Canvas)
-* Check-in/warm-up/Q & A (second hour)
+* Check-in/warm-up/Q & A (bring your questions)
-* Time to work on: (third hour)
-     + Chapter 7 exercises (coder or hacker; RMD will be available on GitHub)

-## Week 10 (October 28): Course Project Work Week
+* R workshop

-Bivariate for two continuous variables
+## Week 11 (November 4): Bivariate for two continuous variables

 BEFORE CLASS:

-* Post CHECKPOINT 2 to discussion board, include a very brief description of the project and attach or link your R Markdown, data, and codebook files (due before class starts this week).
-If you feel uncomfortable posting your work under your name, send the brief description and files to Dr. Harris by 10am CST the day it is due and she will post it for you confidentially.
-If you choose to do this, please note that Dr. Harris will not review the files before posting, so if you have left your name in the files it will still be there.

-DURING CLASS TIME (optional attendance in zoom room 613 926 5756):
+* From the class discussion board, download the R Markdown files (and data if needed) for 2 course projects completed by other students.
+Open and knit each Markdown file.
+Provide a brief review of the work on the discussion board (3-5 bullet points).
+If it will not knit, try to figure out why and provide your classmate with any hints you come up with.
 * Complete Chapter 7 exercises
 * Read Harris Chapter 8
 * Watch Chapter 8 videos (as needed)